KieranL/Chow-Me-In/server/README.md

   lastUpdated:  the last time the chow was updated in the format: "yyyy-mm-ddThh:mm:ss",
   meetLocation: a description of where to meet in person,
   meetTime:     the time to meet in the format: "yyyy-mm-ddThh:mm:ss",
-  notes:        any additional notes the poster of the chow may want to share }
+  notes:        any additional notes the poster of the chow may want to share,
+  posterUser:   the username of the user who posted this chow,
+  posterName:   the name of the user who posted this chow,
+  posterEmail:  the email of the user who posted this chow,
+  posterPhone:  the phone number of the user who posted this chow }
 ```